Healthdirect Free Australian health advice you can count on.

 Eating disorders | What is an Eating Disorder & The Effects in Young People | headspace

-Eating disorders is an issue that can affect young people.
-Learn more about the signs, symptoms and effects of disordered eating.
+Eating disorders can affect young people in different ways.
+Learn what an eating disorder is, and the signs, symptoms and effects of disordered eating.

 Read more on headspace website